entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 ### Prerequisites

-The basic requirements for the CLI vary depending on the type of developer tasks as shown here.
-Ent is able to install secondary dependencies using the `ent check-env` command as described [here](#check-the-environment).
+The basic requirements for the CLI vary depending on the type of developer tasks, as shown in the table below.
+The ent tool can install secondary dependencies using the `ent check-env` command as described [here](#check-the-environment).

 | Category | Prerequisite
 | :- | :-
 |Basic Development| Git or [Git for Windows](https://gitforwindows.org)
 | Install Entando in a local VM | [Multipass](https://multipass.run/#install)
 | Build, Package and Publish Entando Bundles | Docker and Docker Compose
-| | a Docker Hub account (or organization) Docker images
+| | a Docker Hub account for Docker images
 | Deploy an Entando Bundle | a Kubernetes cluster with admin access or a shared remote cluster

->TIP
 >The automatic option in [Getting Started](../getting-started/) will install the CLI along with a quickstart Entando Application.

 ## Install the CLI
-Install the current offical release of the CLI with the following command:
+Install the current official release of the CLI with the following command:
 ``` bash
 curl -L https://get.entando.org/cli | bash
 ```

-## Commands Overview
+## Command List
-Use `ent help` to review the list of available commands.
+Use `ent help` to review the list of available commands.\
 Use `ent COMMAND --help` to see the details for each command.
 ```
 ~~~~~~~~~~~~~~~~~~~